 To perform a range search, use the [ ] symbols and the word TO (in all capitals).

-e.g., if you’re searching for names that fall alphabetically between Hudson and Gibson, search for:
+e.g., if you're searching for names that fall alphabetically between Jones and Smith, search for:

 You can also search a range of numbers using the same method.

 e.g., if you're searching for documents from between 2006 to 2008, inclusive, search for:

 Boosting a Term

 To give one search term more importance over another, you can use the ^ symbol followed by a number.